-For each 15 min interval, analyse the mean profile data on the mast to provide the friction velocity $u$ , the temperature scale $T$ , the Monin-Obukhov length L, and the sensible heat flux density $Q_H$ (you will need to write a computer program to do this: the general outline of a method is given below).
-Plot at least two of the given mean profiles alongside your corresponding theoretical profiles (i.e. those implied by your derived $u, T$ ).
+For each 15 min interval, analyse the mean profile data on the mast to provide the friction velocity u , the temperature scale T , the Obukhov length L, and the sensible heat flux density4 Q_H .
+You will need to write a computer program to do this: the general outline of a method is given below.
+Plot at least two of the given mean profiles alongside your corresponding theoretical profiles (i.e. those implied by your derived u, T).
+The convention in meteorology is to plot the height axis as the "y" or "vertical" axis; and the theoretical profiles can and should be plotted as continuous curves.

-From the sonic data compute alternative estimates $u^s, T^s, L^s$ and mean wind direction $\beta_s = \arctan(V/U)$ (correct for the orientation of the sonic frame, i.e. add 90°).
+From the sonic data, compute alternative estimates u^s, T^s, L^s and mean wind direction $\beta_s = \arctan(V/U)$ (correct for the orientation of the sonic frame by adding 90°).
+Comment on the measured values of σ_u/u and σ_w/u in the context of MO similarity theory.